redux-effects/redux-effects/Readme.md

   * Powerful meta-programming facilities (e.g. request caching)
   * More testable code
   * Better insights into what is happening in your application (e.g. logging effects)
+  * Better ability to serialize state

 ## Writing effectful middleware

-Effects middleware look essentially just like regular redux middleware, with a few additional specifications.
-If your middleware is doing something asynchronous, it should return a promise.
-If you are accessing a synchronous impurity (e.g. cookies), you may return it by value.
+Effects middleware look essentially just like regular redux middleware, with a few additional specifications:

+  * If your middleware is doing something asynchronous, it should return a promise.
+  * If you are accessing a synchronous impurity (e.g. cookies), you may return it by value.

 This list may grow over time, but for now that's it.

 ### Example - Simple cookie middleware